AlphaCloudX/Operating-Systems-Memory-Allocation-Debugger/README.md

 It should be ready to run now!

+If the bash file gives permission issues, simply type in `chmod +x runTests.sh` to allow the script to execute.

 ### **Step 1: Generate Test Files**
 Run the `runTests.sh` script, which prompts whether to select which ram sizes to test with.
 It will automatically generate the test files if they do not exist.
 ```bash